Tree By-Law Update

 Why is the selection of trees limited to large trees The species are too large for residential lots If you want people to replace trees that are taken down due to renovations the tree replaced should be ones that will not become too large.
 I suggest columnar beech trees be included as they were about 8 years ago

-Donna Wilson asked 11 months ago
+Donna Wilson asked over 1 year ago

 Thank you for your feedback.
 There are several examples of small trees on the list, such as Redbud and Cucumber Magnolia.